Aditya-Sinha-7981/JewelOre/readme.txt

 5. Contact us our story design completely responsive for tablet and mobile

 6. Minor bug fixes along with responsive issues in index and about us page

+<----------Update 9---------->

+1. Initialization of shop all page

+2. Shop all page landing section desktop desgin completed

+3. Shop all page landing section completely responsive for tablet and mobile

+4. Shop all page all accessories desktop desgin completed

+5. Shop all page all accessories completely responsive for tablet and mobile

+6. Contact page let's connect section design completed for desktop

+7. Contact page let's connect section design fully responsive for tablet and mobile